-The effectiveness of this policy is monitored by the head and deputy in relation to the medicines/medical conditions dealt with and the success of the outcomes.
+The effectiveness of this policy is monitored by the Principal or Vice Principal in relation to the medicines/medical conditions dealt with and the success of the outcomes.

 The overall success of the policy will be evaluated by staff through feedback from children, parents and the wider school community.